nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_WINDOWS_OLD.md

 ## Required Linux (WSL) Commands

 Once you are done installing and configuring Ubuntu, open a new Ubuntu shell in Windows Terminal and run the following commands.
-If something doesn't work, or you see error messages, call an instructor immediately.
+If something doesn't work, or you see error messages, call an mentor immediately.

 ```sh
 sudo apt-get install build-essential